 Data science master’s programs are a relatively new phenomenon, with most launching in the last five to seven years.
-These programs have gained ground on traditional master’s in statistics or computer science, which many data scientists pursued prior to full data science programs being offered.
+These programs have gained ground on traditional master’s in statistics or computer science, which many data scientists pursued before full data science programs were offered.

-In short, a master’s degree, although not necessary to pursue a data science career, can significantly increase career earnings.
+While a master’s degree isn’t required for a data science career, it can significantly increase your career earnings.
 We took a closer look to compare data science bachelor’s vs. master’s salaries and provided some information about weighing pros and cons.

 At all career levels, a master’s degree results in a salary increase.
 Yet, the wage gap increases significantly among entry-level to mid-career data scientists.
-Here’s a look at bachelors vs master’s degree in data science salaries:
+Here’s a comparison of bachelor’s and master’s degree in data science salaries depending on the career level:

 Another option is a PhD.
 For example, a PhD in Economics, a PhD in Data Science, or a PhD in Statistics all provide training for data science research jobs with high starting salaries.